North Vancouver Island Things to Do

 Campbell River Area

-The Park has an extensive 6 km trail system, home to the only significant stand of old-growth Douglas fir north of MacMillan Provincial Park (Cathedral Grove).
+This stunning park is home to the impressive Elk Falls, where a suspension bridge offers breathtaking views of the waterfall plunging into a canyon.
+The park also has well-maintained hiking trails that take you through lush forests.
+Its extensive 6 km trail system is home to the only significant stand of old-growth Douglas fir north of MacMillan Provincial Park (Cathedral Grove).

 Buttle Lake is a wonderful stop on a Vancouver Island North road trip.
 Vancouver Island View